5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

      - In the NLP tab, you can enable the following settings for your particular NLP experiment:

-          - **Word-Based CNN TensorFlow Models for NLP**
+          - **Word-Based CNN TensorFlow Models for NLP**:

-               Specify whether to use Word-based CNN TensorFlow models for NLP.
+               Specify whether to use Word-based CNN(Convolutional Neural Network) TensorFlow models for NLP.
 This option is ignored if TensorFlow is disabled.
 We recommend that you disable this option on systems that do not use GPUs.

-          - **Word-Based BiGRU TensorFlow Models for NLP**
+          - **Word-Based BiGRU TensorFlow Models for NLP**:

                Specify whether to use Word-based BiG-RU TensorFlow models for NLP.
 This option is ignored if TensorFlow is disabled.
 We recommend that you disable this option on systems that do not use GPUs.

-          - **Character-Based CNN TensorFlow Models for NLP**
+          - **Character-Based CNN TensorFlow Models for NLP**:

                Specify whether to use Character-level CNN TensorFlow models for NLP.
 This option is ignored if TensorFlow is disabled.
 We recommend that you disable this option on systems that do not use GPUs.

-          - **PyTorch Models for NLP**
+          - **PyTorch Models for NLP(Experimental)**:

                Specify whether to enable pre-trained PyTorch models and fine-tune them for NLP tasks.
 This is set to Auto by default.
 You need to set this to On if you want to use the PyTorch models like BERT for feature engineering or for modeling.
 We recommend that you use GPUs to speed up execution when this option is used.
-Please note that for this lab, we are not going to enable this setting.

-          - **Select Which Pretrained PyTorch NLP Models to Use(Optional)**
+          - **Select which pretrained PyTorch NLP Model(s) to use**:

                This setting is to be used if you enable the Pytorch Models.
-Click on the `Select Which Pretrained PyTorch NLP Models to Use` and specify one or more pretrained PyTorch NLP models to use from the following list:
+Click on the **Select which pretrained PyTorch NLP Model(s) to use** and specify one or more pretrained PyTorch NLP models to use from the following list:

                ![pytorch-pretrained-models](assets/pytorch-pretrained-models.jpg)